Lionel Briand

-Lionel Claude Briand, born in Paris, France, on November 21, 1965, is a software engineer, and professor at the University of Ottawa and University of Luxembourg.
+Lionel Claude Briand (born on November 21, 1965 in Paris, France) is a software engineer, and professor at the University of Ottawa and University of Luxembourg.
 He is an IEEE Fellow, a Canada Research Chair in Intelligent Software Dependability and Compliance and a European Research Council Advanced grantee.
 His research foci are testing, verification, and validation of software systems; applying machine learning and evolutionary computation to software engineering; and software quality assurance, among others.
 He was vice-director of the University of Luxembourg's SnT - Interdisciplinary Centre for Security, Reliability and Trust from 2014 to 2019, and editor in chief of Empirical Software Engineering (Springer) from 2003 to 2016.

-In 2012, he was a recipient of the Harlan D. Mills Award.
+In 2012, he was the recipient of the Harlan D. Mills Award.